focus-editor/focus/LOG.md

 # TODO

 - Most important stuff (so I can start using the editor):
-    - Search within buffer (case insensitive by default)
+    + Search within buffer
     - Basic token highlighting
     - Grep in the project

+- Syntax highlighting
+    - Read the code of Amber

 - Implement case-insensitive search in buffer
+- Bug: crash when drawing search bar with in small window

 - Bug: resize pointer is not shown when trying to resize window

 - Navigating project dirs in a dialog
+- Create new files (with a mini-dialog?)
 - Strip trailing whitespace on save
 - If a buffer is modified on disk, ask for confirmation before saving (use the function and not the flag)